Hearing loss affects your brain and has been associated with cognitive decline and decreased memory. Here’s why.

 Let’s say that you’re finally going to pick up a pair of hearing aids.
 You’re tired of reading lips, and who can blame you?
 But when you first put those hearing aids in, the clarity of speech is lacking–a lot.
 It’s hard for you to understand what anyone is saying, even though the volume of the speech seems okay.

-This happens because the audio centers of your brain are accustomed to working with visual information, not audio stimuli.
+This happens because the audio centers of your brain are now accustomed to working with visual information, not audio stimuli.
 The pathways have been repurposed.
+It will take some time, but they will readjust again.

 The good news is that neuroplasticity can solve problems in two directions.
 When your ears start transmitting again, your brain will begin to change back.
 The areas responsible for interpreting sound will get back to doing what they do best.
 But that does take time, so it’s important to stick with your hearing aid while your brain makes the appropriate changes.